Skip to content

 [pipeline.playground]

-The first model is a replication layer that selects raw order data:
+The first model selects raw order data from the seeded source table:

 raw_orders.sql: